soluhealth/emmtyper/README.md

 By default, we use the U.S. Centers for Disease Control and Prevention trimmed emm subtype database, which can be found [here](https://www2a.cdc.gov/ncidod/biotech/strepblast.asp).
 The database is curated by Dr. Velusamy Srinivasan.
 We take this opportunity to thank Dr. Srinivasan for his work.

+The tool has two basic modes:

+* `blast`: In this mode the contigs are blasted against the trimmed FASTA database curated by the CDC.
+* `pcr`: In this mode, first an _in silico_ PCR is done on the contigs using the `isPCR` tool (Kuhn et al. 2013).
+The resulting fragments are then blasted against the trimmed FASTA database curated by the CDC.
+Two sets of primers are provided for the user to choose from: 1.
+The canonical CDC primers used for **conventional** PCR (Whatmore and Kehoe 1994); 2. the primers described by Frost et al. 2020.
+This last set uses the forward primers of Whatmore and Kehoe (1994), but provide a re-designed reverse primer.
+There is also the option of the user providing their own primer set in the format required by the `isPCR` tool.

 ### Inner workings